-WHAT WHY EVIDENCE Communicate appropriately Everybody has a right to learn and achieve Everybody uses appropriate language and speaks calmly and politely Everybody listens and expects to be listened to Everybody is supported and enabled to grow and make progress Make positive contributions to learning and school Everybody has a right to learn / teach and achieve Everybody is on time: uses the clock or wears a watch Everybody stays in lessons /school until the end Staff should be well prepared by planning appropriate challenging lessons and providing regular feedback on progress Everybody keeps hands, feet, objects and personal comments to themselves Everybody looks after the buildings, grounds, displays and equipment All visitors are welcomed Follow guidance given We all have the right to feel safe in school Everybody follows the rules for health and safety Everybody is in the right place at the right time Everybody behaves appropriately and behavioural issues are resolved through discussion Everybody is dressed appropriately and pupils are in school uniform All mobile devices are handed in All food and drink is consumed in appropriate places and at appropriate times - chewing gum, fizzy drinks, energy drinks are not allowed in school All concerns as regards bullying will be taken seriously, investigated and appropriate action taken
+WHAT WHY EVIDENCE Communicate appropriately Everybody has a right to learn and achieve Everybody uses appropriate language and speaks calmly and politely Everybody listens and expects to be listened to Everybody is supported and enabled to grow and make progress Make positive contributions to learning and school Everybody has a right to learn / teach and achieve Everybody is on time: uses the clock or wears a watch Everybody stays in lessons /school until the end Staff should be well prepared by planning appropriate challenging lessons and providing regular feedback on progress Everybody keeps hands, feet, objects and personal comments to themselves Everybody looks after the buildings, grounds, displays and equipment All visitors are welcomed Follow guidance given We all have the right to feel safe in school Everybody follows the rules for health and safety Everybody is in the right place at the right time Everybody behaves appropriately and behavioural issues are resolved through discussion Everybody is dressed appropriately and pupils are in school uniform All mobile devices are handed in All food and drink is consumed in appropriate places and at appropriate times - chewing gum, fizzy drinks, energy drinks and sweets are not allowed in school All concerns as regards bullying will be taken seriously, investigated and appropriate action take All pupils are screened on entry to the school via a walk through and / or hand held metal detector

-WHAT WHY EVIDENCE Proactively develop positive relationships with all pupils Improved relationships Improved life chances Staff develop positive working relationships with all pupils.
+WHAT WHY Proactively develop positive relationships with all pupils Improved relationships Improved life chances Staff develop positive working relationships with all pupils.
 Staff meet and greet pupils as they arrive at the lessons.
 Staff engage with pupils in unstructured times.
-Staff plan appropriate activities for form groups and hold weekly reviews of green and red slips.
+Staff plan appropriate activities for form groups and hold weekly reviews of green slips, red slips and attendance.
 Staff engage in restorative approaches.
 Pupils' behaviour is managed calmly and as a staff team.
 Staff show an interest and engage with all pupils.
 Offer wider curricular and extra curricular opportunities.
 Have high expectations of all pupils which match their individual learning and emotional needs Improved opportunities Improved life chances Staff celebrate pupil success.
 Plan challenging and differentiated lessons which meet need.
 Use pupil entry information to inform planning.
 All pupils make progress and achieve.
 All pupils are engaged in their learning.
 Meet individual pupil need via targeted interventions.